-Quartz countertops can be customized to go with any type of cabinet material, cabinet color, backsplash, and flooring.
-In addition to traditional stone-like designs, solid colored countertops like the one in the picture below are becoming extremely popular, especially in modern homes.
+Quartz countertops can be customized to go with any cabinet material, cabinet color, backsplash, and flooring.
+In addition to traditional stone-like designs, solid-colored countertops like the one in the picture below are becoming extremely popular, especially in modern homes.

 If you’re looking for the durability and low maintenance of quartz but want the veining and uniqueness of natural stone, most manufacturers have designs that look almost identical to granite and marble.
 Below are two examples:

-Unlike natural stones which have microscopic pores throughout, engineered quartz countertops are non-porous.
+Unlike natural stones that have microscopic pores throughout, engineered quartz countertops are non-porous.

 This leads to my next two advantages of quartz countertops, stain resistance, and low maintenance.